 Note that some betting apps are market-specific, meaning you will be required to download the ‘Illinois version’ to place wagers within the state.

-Here are the sports betting apps we expect to see in Illinois:
+Here are the sports betting apps available in Illinois:

 |Betting App||State-Specific?||More Info|

-Each of these apps is available for both Android and Apple users.
+Note that the BetRivers app is available for Android users only, while all others are available for both iOS and Android.
 Simply follow the links in the table above for a complete review of the sportsbooks features and bonuses you can expect to find at each.

 Illinois Sports Betting Bonuses & Promos